SalonenAntti/Sales-Data-Management-and-Analysis-with-PostgreSQL/README.md

 **Data Manipulation:** Various CRUD operations (Create, Read, Update, Delete).
 Indexing for important tables.
 Setting relations as aggregation.
 **Data Analysis:** Joins, Aggregations, Subqueries.
 Creation of stored procedures for reusable logic.

 **TABLEAU Interactive Dashboard:** Interactive Dashboard made with data quaried from relational databases.
+Find Screenshot of the table in TABLEAU folder, as well as link to Tableau Public to use the dashboard.

 ## Data Source